bouwe77/bouwe77.github.io/content/pages/about.md

 title: About
 ---

-<p>Hi, I am Bouwe, an enthusiastic and experienced software engineer at
+<p>Hi, I am Bouwe Westerdijk, an enthusiastic and experienced senior software engineer at
 <a href="https://newnexus.nl" target="_blank">New Nexus</a> in The Netherlands.
 </p>
 <p>